-More than 1,000 DeWaal DDP piles and over 400 PC-CIDH piles were installed in critical areas of the old aircraft facility for the soundstage deep foundation construction.
+More than 1,000 DeWaal Drilled Displacement Piles and over 400 PC-CIDH piles were installed in critical areas of the old aircraft facility for the soundstage deep foundation construction.
 Project phases in 2017 included the installation of deep foundations under the larger portion of the 319,000 sq ft (29,636 sq m) complex to accommodate the load capacities required for new and renovated structural development.

 For the 2018 phase, the contractor’s compact Fundex CD20 drill rig was maneuvered inside the building’s interior to install 217 14-inch (355 mm) diameter PC-CIDH piles.
 This quiet vibration-free application was ideal for the unique urban jobsite with its surrounding technology facilities.
 The powerful drill rig advanced steel casings into the ground by simultaneously applying up to 20 meter tons of torque and 15 tons of crowd force.

-To provide load transfer, the DeWaal DDP piles installed in earlier phases of the project incorporated a full length center reinforcing bar and partial length steel cage within the concrete, rather than a permanent casing.
+To provide load transfer, the DeWaal Drilled Displacement Piles installed in earlier phases of the project incorporated a full length center reinforcing bar and partial length steel cage within the concrete, rather than a permanent casing.
 Similar to the PC-CIDH piles, the DeWaal DDP pile system is a vibration-free application that offers the high lateral capacities required to meet this region’s seismic concerns and to accommodate the unique soil conditions.

 Design Assistance Process

 Prior to commencing the project, Morris-Shea proposed to the general contractor that DeWaal Drilled Displacement Piles and permanently-cased cast-in-drilled-hole (PC-CIDH) piles be accepted for use on the project.
 It was agreed that these foundation systems were uniquely qualified for this project.
-DeWaal DDP and PC-CIDH piles provided a foundation option that met all engineering requirements while providing safety, schedule, environmental and engineering performance benefits.
+DeWaal Drilled Displacement Piles and PC-CIDH piles provided a foundation option that met all engineering requirements while providing safety, schedule, environmental and engineering performance benefits.